burcakotlu/GLANET/docs/source/datadrivencomputationalexperiments.rst

 * Repressor elements: H3K27me3
 * Ambigious elements (exhibit both activator and repressor features): H3K36me3, H3K4me1, H3K9me3 and H4K20me1

+**Interval Pools**
 We have filled our genomic interval pool by promoter regions of genes by considering 500 bps upstream and 100 bps downstream of genes in GM12878 and K562 RNA-seq data.

 We have labeled genes with zero Transcript Per Million (TPM) as non-expressed genes.
 We have defined two genomic interval pools from non-expressed genes.
 It has been shown that DNaseI hypersensitivity and gene expression correlate.
-Therefore we have excluded DNaseI overlap from these promoter regions in two modes.
+Therefore we have excluded DNaseI overlap from these promoter regions in two modes:

 * CompletelyDiscard: If promoter region overlaps with any DNaseI hypersensitive sites of the corresponding cell line, discard the interval completely.
-* TakeTheLongest: : If promoter region overlaps with any DNaseI  hypersensitive sites of the corresponding cell line, remove that overlap, there might be more than one remaining intervals, choose the longest one among remaining intervals
+* TakeTheLongest: : If promoter region overlaps with any DNaseI hypersensitive sites of the corresponding cell line, remove that overlap, there might be more than one remaining intervals, choose the longest one among remaining intervals.

 We have defined three genomic interval pools from expressed genes.
 We have sorted the genes w.r.t. their TPM values in descending order.